Frank Robinson: Front office and media career

 Robinson served as an assistant general manager for the Orioles through 1995 when he was fired.
 He worked for MLB as vice president of on-field operations from 1999 to 2002.
 He was responsible for player discipline, uniform policy, stadium configuration, and other on-field issues.

 Robinson served as an analyst for ESPN during spring training in 2007.
-The Nationals offered to honor Robinson during a May 20 game against his former club the Baltimore Orioles but he refused.
+The Nationals offered to honor Robinson during a May 20 game against his former club, the Baltimore Orioles, but he refused.

-In 2007 Robinson rejoined the MLB front office serving as a special advisor for baseball operations from 2007 to 2009.
+In 2007, Robinson rejoined the MLB front office serving as a special advisor for baseball operations from 2007 to 2009.
 He then served as special assistant to Bud Selig from 2009 to 2010 and was named senior vice president for major league operations from 2010 to 2011.
 In June 2012, he became executive vice president of baseball development.
-In February 2015, Robinson left his position as executive vice president of baseball development and was named senior advisor to the Commissioner of Baseball and honorary American League president.
+In February 2015, Robinson left that position and was named senior advisor to the Commissioner of Baseball and honorary American League president.